-In this article, we share a short overview of state management and Flux architecture.
+In this article, we share a short overview of state management, context API, and Flux architecture.
 We focus on the advantages and disadvantages of React Redux and React Context to recap and clarify what is a best tool for react app.

 On the other hand, with the newest version of React launches the new Context API.
 It seems these both tools could have the same responsibility in the application like redux, but is it true?

 In this article, we share a short overview of state management and Flux architecture.
 Then we focus on the advantages and disadvantages of Redux and Context and, finally, recap and clarify when is the best situation to use these tools.

 Application state management is crucial in medium and large projects.
 It is useful in smaller and more manageable projects, but sometimes we can handle it without special libraries or patterns.

 Usually, we explain state management for front-end applications as a sort of logic that keeps and refreshes current data.
 For example - is the radio button checked or not, is the user authenticated or not.
 More abstractly, it means to take care of complete business transactions - to maintain user interface inputs and possibly synchronize the data between pages, back-end, and front-end parts.

 Additionally, it is an excellent subject to separate clean component rendering (or view) from the business layer.